 On the higher specification Japanese models like the Leaf X & G or the e-NV200 G, the original audio/navigation unit cannot be easily replaced without loosing some significant functionality.
 This includes control of the clock, indication of climate control settings and electric vehicle usage data and settings (such as charge timers and climate timers).
 Removal of the original audio/navigation unit also confuses the instrument cluster into incorrectly displaying some settings that don’t function correctly.
 For these reasons we don’t recommend fitting an aftermarket head unit to these models unless it has specifically designed for this application meaning that it will correctly communicate with the rest of the car over CAN bus.
 We aren’t aware of any units that currently do this for the Leaf X/G or e-NV200 G. Until a suitable aftermarket replacement unit is available, the only options are converting the original audio/navigation unit or replacing it with a suitable unit from a US or European spec Leaf or e-NV200 of the same type era.
 Both options are possible, but not without their challenges and limitations.

 Clarion manufactured the audio/navigation units for all Leaf X/G and e-NV200 G vehicles.
-While it appears that firmware updates over OBD2 were never an option, Clarion did leave in a provision for firmware updates via a SD card.
-So it is entirely possible to firmware update one of these units and convert it to English without even removing it from the vehicle, although we aren’t aware of anyone who has successfully done so.
-Currently the only aftermarket English conversion options require removal and complete disassembly of the units to reprogram them at a circuit board level.
-This is a fairly time consuming process which means it will never be a cheap solution, but it is still more affordable than a replacement unit.
+While firmware updates over OBD2 were never an option, Clarion did leave in a provision for firmware updates via an SD card.
+An aftermarket firmware update solution has recently been made available, so we now have the ability to firmware update one of these units and convert it to English without even removing it from the vehicle.
+These conversions maintain full compatibility with the CAN bus to retain all original features while updating aspects such local GPS maps and FM band frequencies.
+We are still evaluating this conversion in our fleet vehicles to ensure they are up to our high quality standards before we offer this as an option to our customers.
+Aside from this, there are other aftermarket English conversion options that are well proven, but require removal and complete disassembly of the units to reprogram them at a circuit board level.
+The later option will always be a more time consuming process which makes the firmware update over SD so appealing.

 Original from Japanese Market